 - Work is carried out as part of a multidisciplinary team alongside a range of health and social care professionals such as nurses, doctors, physiotherapists, pharmacists and porters.

-- Physiological scientists are often responsible for patients' health when they are very seriously ill.
-They may also have to deal with unwilling or uncooperative patients.
+- Physiological scientists are often responsible for patients' health when they're seriously ill.
+You may also have to deal with unwilling or uncooperative patients.

-- Travel within the working day may be required to attend other hospitals or clinics or to visit patients in their homes.
+- You may need to travel locally during the day to attend other hospitals or clinics or to visit patients in their homes.